Fadesml/factory-pattern-library/readme.md

 throws - IllegalAccessException, InstantiationException
 return type - Object
-returns One of the childs object of your parent class, which key from *@FactoryObjectAnnotation* == parameter *key*, and founded in the *subObjectResourcePathList* packages.
+returns One of the children object of your parent class, which key from *@FactoryObjectAnnotation* == parameter *key*, and founded in the *subObjectResourcePathList* packages.

 ###### *createAll*
 throws - IllegalAccessException, InstantiationException